 The horror stories from MSP’s making bad hiring decisions for the IT sales position are littered all over the place.

-As a result I can see why many computer consultants might want to put in filters in their hiring process to weed out bad candidates.
+As a result, I can see why many computer consultants might want to use filters in their hiring process to weed out bad candidates.
+They may even want to use a background checker to filter out even more candidates.
+You can get very advanced background checks now that will give you results in a day or less, making your hiring process much simpler.

 However, have some swung the pendulum so far back that they have put in place too many barriers that will block everybody out?